-- Project Description - A clear narrative describing the purpose, scope, and location of project activities. - Disaster Tie-Back Justification - Documentation establishing either a direct or indirect connection to the 2023 Maui Wildfires. - Area of Benefit (AOB) and National Objective - A description of the geographic area served, identification of beneficiaries, and documentation supporting the applicable CDBG-DR national objective (e.g., LMI Area Benefit, LMI Limited Clientele, or Urgent Need). - Budget and Cost Information - A complete cost estimate, broken down by project phases, with all known or anticipated funding sources identified.
+- Project Description - A clear narrative describing the purpose, scope, and location of project activities. - Mitigation Justification - Documentation establishing how the project directly addresses a known hazard and contributes to long-term risk reduction. - Area of Benefit (AOB) and National Objective - A description of the geographic area served, identification of beneficiaries, and documentation supporting the applicable CDBG-DR national objective (e.g., LMI Area Benefit or Urgent Need). - Budget and Cost Information - A complete cost estimate, broken down by project phases, with all known or anticipated funding sources identified.
 Applicants may not request CDBG-DR funds to supplant other funding sources that have been allocated for the project. - Operations and Maintenance (O&M) Plan - A preliminary plan describing how the project will be operated and maintained for its useful life, including responsible entities and estimated costs. - Readiness to Proceed Documentation - Status of environmental review, permits, site control and land acquisition (if applicable), project design, and anticipated implementation schedule. - Environmental and Floodplain Compliance - Documentation to demonstrate compliance with Executive Orders 11990 and 11988 and 24 CFR Part 58, as applicable.